Pack of progesterone pills against a pink background

 In men and people assigned male at birth, estrogen helps regulate libido, erectile function, and sperm production.
 [3]

 Estrogen also has non-reproductive functions.
-Whether you’re a male, female, or intersex, estrogen can impact your: [3]
+Regardless of gender identity or biological sex, estrogen can impact your: [3]

 • Bone density